aineko-dev/aineko/docs/contributing_docs.md

 Aineko raw documentation is in the form of markdown files found in the `docs` directory.

-We use [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) to generate the documentation static site from markdown.
+Aineko uses [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) to generate the documentation static site from markdown.

 ## Set up a local server to view changes live